1. CREDIT CARD DEBT

 • Refinancing.
 If your credit is good, you may find a new form of credit to pay off your old debts.
 This can make payments more affordable.

 • Debt settlement.
 Settling debts means negotiating an agreement to pay less than the full amount you owe.
+You can negotiate with creditors on your own, or work with a professional debt settlement company.

 • Bankruptcy.
 This might seem like just another legal avenue.
 However, bankruptcy may be the most manageable way of handling debt.
 It can also organize claims from multiple creditors and pause a foreclosure.